zentech/ubuntu-package-installer/README.md

 # ubuntu-package-installer
-# this is script automate the process of installing applicaiton in ubuntu system.
+# this script automate the process of installing applicaiton in ubuntu system.